Welcome to today's edition of the Rush 24-7 podcast.

 Try it the other way around.

-Let Rick Lazio walk over to Hillary's uh podium and offer her a piece of paper to sign on campaign pledges and financing, and he's accused of being a predator.
+Let Rick Lazio walk over to Hillary's podium and offer her a piece of paper to sign on campaign pledges and financing, and he's accused of being a predator.

-It's attacking the girl.
+He's attacking the girl.

 You can't hit the girl, but the girls can hit back all day long, wherever and whenever they want.

-And it is a uh it is a double stand.
+And it is a double stand.

-Anyway, I I just I find it fascinating.
+Anyway, I find it fascinating.

-The media is uh is absorbed with this.
+The media is absorbed with this.

-There are obasms, Barack Obama obasms are breaking out in orgasmic fashion all over the place.
+Barack Obama obasms are breaking out in orgasmic fashion all over the place.

 He got his coming out appearance on Meet the Press yesterday.

-Are these is the New York Times pushing Obama over Hillary?
+Is the New York Times pushing Obama over Hillary?

-Is Time magazine pushing Obama over Hillary?
+Is Time Magazine pushing Obama over Hillary?

 My question is, what's Obama ever done to warrant all these obasms?